 - Prepare a cookie sheet by greasing with butter or refined coconut oil.

-- Add both cups rapid rise yeast to your water, stir.
+- Add both packs rapid rise yeast to your water, stir.
 Let set for up to 5 min. to activate.

 - One cup at a time, add flour and stir in with a wooden spoon until all flour is incorporated.